Discrimination against people with HIV/AIDS: HIV/AIDS health disparities in marginalized groups

-The U.S. HIV epidemic has drastically evolved over the course of the last 30 years and has been rampantly widespread in socially marginalized and underrepresented communities.
-Statistics show that most HIV infections occur in sexual minorities and communities of color.
-For example, in 2009, African Americans accounted for 44% of all new HIV infections while making up only 14% of the U.S. population.
+The U.S. HIV epidemic has drastically evolved over the course of the last 40 years since the AIDS epidemic that started in 1981, and this disease has been rampantly widespread in socially marginalized and underrepresented communities.
+Statistics show that most HIV infections occur in sexual minorities and communities of color, specifically Black and Hispanics/Latinos.
+For example, in 2021, African Americans accounted for 40% of all new HIV infections while making up only 12% of the U.S. population.
 Similarly, 78% of HIV infections in Georgia occur among African Americans, while African Americans comprise only 30% of the overall population.
 Hall et al. (2008) found distinct incidence rates of HIV infection among African Americans (83/100,000 population) and Latinos (29/100,000), specifically when compared to whites (11/100,000).

 The single group that is consistently at the greatest risk for HIV infection happens to form the intersection of sexual orientation and racial background; MSM (men who have sex with men) are the most HIV affected Americans, and African American MSM are at an HIV risk that is six times greater than that of white MSM.
+Notably, In England racial disparities in HIV-related healthcare continue to be a pressing issue.
+A 2025 report by the National AIDS Trust found that 19% of Black people living with HIV in London avoided visiting their general practitioner due to fears of discrimination, while 20% reported receiving judgmental comments from healthcare staff.
+These findings highlight the need for greater cultural competency among medical professionals and targeted policy interventions to address institutional racism within the UK’s National Health Service.Studies suggest that people experiencing intersectional stigma face greater barriers in accessing healthcare, employment, and social support systems, further marginalizing affected individuals.
 Aside from race and sexual orientation, socioeconomic status, education and employment are all equally important factors that studies link to HIV infection.
 The CDC reports that HIV rates are highest among groups who are at or below the poverty level; they also found that individuals who are unemployed and/or have less than a high school education are more prone to HIV infection.